uncovsky/thesis/README.md

 ## Using the tool

-No CLI for now, but running the solver on an MDP of your choice can be done as follows.
+No CLI for now, but running the solvers on an MDP of your choice can be done as follows.

+note that PRISM needs to be installed, see [github](https://github.com/prismmodelchecker/prism).

+exporting the transition

+1) Export the explicit transition files, this can be done using PRISM by running

+$ prism/bin/prism modelpath --exporttrans out.tra --exporttransrewards out.trew

+once in the root directory of prism.

+2) Locate the ID of the starting state, this can be done by
+$ prism/bin/prism modelpath --exportlabels labels.txt

+and finding the index associated to the label "init".

+3) Run the solvers on these transition files.
+An example setup is given in ../include/eval_example.hpp